Aconitum ferox: Medicinal use in Sikkim

-The word rendered here as hartal is referable to the Hindi word हरताल (= harataal), having the same spelling in Devanagari as the Nepali word haratāla - both of which are archaic designations for minerals containing the poisonous element arsenic - particularly orpiment (i.e. naturally-occurring arsenic trisulphide) and its associated realgar (tetraarsenic tetrasulfide).
+The word rendered here as hartal is referable to the Hindi word हरताल (= haratāla), having the same spelling in Devanagari as the Nepali word haratāla - both of which are archaic designations for minerals containing the poisonous element arsenic - particularly orpiment (i.e. naturally occurring arsenic trisulphide) and its associated realgar (tetraarsenic tetrasulfide).
 Regarding the local availability of ores of arsenic, the arsenical minerals arsenopyrite and jordanite are to be found in Sikkim in the Rangpo polymetallic deposit (Bhotang Mines) of Pakyong district, East Sikkim.
 A local need in Sikkim for a (perceived) antidote to poisoning by arsenic compounds may be explained by the frequent use of such compounds in combination with herbal medicines (believed to mitigate their toxicity) in the alchemical Ayurvedic practice known as Rasashastra.